Developer guide

 <boolean>

-Specifies a custom URL to display in the QR code when the camera is not available or access is restricted.
+A custom URL to display in the QR code when the camera is unavailable or blocked.
+If omitted or empty, the QR code will not be displayed.

 <string>

-Note: If this flag is set to true, the QR code will not appear when camera access is denied or unavailable, unless the switch_device_url
+, the QR code will not appear when camera access is denied—unless switch_device_url

 false